-3.5 Cultural Resources and Historic Properties
+3.5 Cultural and Historic Resources

-Cultural resources include both post-contact and pre-contact archaeological resources, as well as historic buildings and structures in the built environment.
-This impact analysis focuses on sites, districts, objects, buildings, and structures listed in, or eligible for nomination to, the National Register of Historic Places (NRHP), the regulations (36 CFR Part 800) for implementing Section 106 of the National Historic Preservation Act (NHPA) of 1966, and cultural items as defined in the Native American Graves Protection and Repatriation Act (NAGPRA).
+Cultural resources include both historic and prehistoric archaeological resources, as well as historic structures in the built environment.
+This impact analysis focuses on sites and structures listed in, or eligible for nomination to, the National Register of Historic Places (NRHP), the regulations (36 CFR Part 800) for implementing Section 106 of the National Historic Preservation Act (NHPA) of 1966, and cultural items as defined in the Native American Graves Protection and Repatriation Act (NAGPRA).